 Wild birds, dirty equipment, and your own shoes can all spread the infection.

 Depending on how bad the case is, chickens can have wheezing, running nostrils, heavy breathing, swelling in the face, paralysis, trembling, and twisting of the neck, like this:

-Other typical symptoms include eating and drinking less, and a decrease in egg production.
+Other typical symptoms include eating and drinking less and a decrease in the number of eggs.

 Is It Fatal?